 To use the Port Forwarding features of Speedify, you must have a Speedify for Teams subscription with a Dedicated Server.
 If you have a regular individual Speedify Unlimited subscription, then you can upgrade your subscription with the help of this link:

-One of the benefits of a Dedicated Server is that the combination of port forwarding and the servers' static IP address, lets you run internet accessible services on machines which connect to the internet through Speedify.
+One of the benefits of a Dedicated Server is that the combination of port forwarding and the server's static IP address lets you run internet-accessible services on machines that connect to the internet through Speedify.

-Port forwarding allows computers on the Internet to connect to a service that is actually running on one of your computers which is connected to the Dedicated Server via Speedify.
-The client request will go to a port on the Dedicate Server which will then send the request over the bonded and encrypted Speedify connection of the correct connected computer.
+Port forwarding allows computers on the internet to connect to a service that is actually running on one of your computers, which is connected to the Dedicated Server via Speedify.
+The client request will go to a port on the Dedicated Server, which will then send the request over the bonded and encrypted Speedify connection of the correctly connected computer.

-It is only available to Speedify for Teams customers that have a Dedicated Server.
+It is only available to Speedify for Team's customers who have purchased a Dedicated Server.
 Requests for forwarded ports when connecting to a public Speed Server are ignored.
-If you request a port which is already being forwarded to another client of your Dedicated Server, then your attempt to connect fails and you are shown an error message.
+If you request a port that is already being forwarded to another client of your Dedicated Server, then your attempt to connect fails and you are shown an error message.

-To set up port forwarding, click the Gear on the main screen, to open the Settings menu.
-Then click to open the Session settings:
+To set up port forwarding, click the ☰ icon on the Dashboard to open the General Settings menu.
+Then click to Port Forwarding from the Session Settings menu:

-Using this interface you can add new port forwarding rules.
-Type a port number, select TCP or UDP and then client the + to add another rule.
+Using this interface, you can add new port forwarding rules.
+Type a port number, select TCP, or UDP, then press enter to add another rule.